Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 ### 2. Bot Stats

-The most sexy and useful area!
-You can see in an easy to understand and visual way how your bot is operating.

-This is an invaluable tool to see whether or not your algorithm
+This is an invaluable tool to see whether or not your algorithm is working as you intend it.
+You can then make corrections to it and refine your process, based on real data.

 Please note that stats are only kept for a limited number of days by default due to the storage limitation of the Heroku free accounts for which this set up is intended.
-If you have a paid plan or are using this bot locally, you can set the configuration variable _DAYS_KEEP_LOGS_ to a larger number of days.
+If you have a paid plan or are using this bot locally, you can set the configuration variable ```DAYS_KEEP_LOGS``` to a larger number of days.
 It is set to 5 by default.

 #### Stats available